 How do modifier genes work?
 Proteins encoded by modifier genes might work in the same biological pathways as neurofibromin, and therefore affect how well these pathways work.
-Variations in the DNA sequence of a modifier gene may alter its function enough to influence the severity of NF1 in an individual.
+Variations in the DNA sequence of a modifier gene may alter its protein's function enough to influence the severity of NF1.

 To date, scientists have not found any strong candidate NF1 modifier genes.

-Other factors that may contribute to the variability observed among NF1 patients are environmental events, and the different types of mutations that occur within the NF1 gene.
-(Over 500 different types of mutations have been observed in the NF1 gene, and all of them cause this disorder!)
+Other factors that may contribute to the variability observed among NF1 patients are environmental events and different mutations found in the NF1 gene itself.
+(Over 500 different mutations have been found, and all of them cause this disorder!)

 How do doctors diagnose NF1?

-Most of the time, the NF1 is diagnosed by its physical symptoms (tumors or café au lait spots), or by a family history of the disorder.
+Most of the time, the NF1 is fairly easy to diagnose by its physical symptoms (tumors or café au lait spots) or by a family history of the disorder.
 The café au lait spots usually appear within the first two years of a child's life.

 NF1 can be diagnosed by sequencing a person's NF1 gene to identify mutations.
-But because of the gene's large size and the high number of possible mutations that can occur, genetic testing is usually not practical - and very expensive.
+But because of the gene's large size and the high number of possible mutations, genetic testing is usually impracticaland very expensive.

-One exception to this is for people who have a family history of NF1.
+While doctors don't usually recommend genetic testing for NF1, the one exception is for people who have a family history of NF1.
 If another family member has been tested, and the mutation has been identified, then it becomes relatively easy to look for that same mutation in other family members.
 Finding the mutation would then confirm the diagnosis of NF1.